 During our 10 week summer program students will work on specific research projects alongside graduate students and faculty, attend workshops to find out what graduate school and research is all about, learn how to apply for graduate student fellowships (such as the NSF GFRP), and enjoy the great Oregon outdoors through student-organized activities.
 There will be plenty of opportunities to socialize with both faculty, graduate student mentors, and other REU students on campus in a variety of areas.
 During the 10 weeks of the program, students will gain insight into the research process, and what it means to be a graduate student.

-New last year we have a focus on giving back - teaching our summer students how to inspire and motivate other students at their home institutions and home towns.
+We have a focus on giving back - teaching our summer students how to inspire and motivate other students at their home institutions and home towns.
 What can you do to support increasing diversity in the STEM fields?
 Robotics is appealing to a wide variety of people; help spread that appeal.
 Funds are available to support outreach efforts.